 1. Laboratory tests may reveal anemia (usually mild), leukopenia, hypercalcemia and hypercalciuria, increased serum angiotensin-converting enzyme levels, and hypergammaglobulinemia.

-2. Electrocardiography (ECG): In patients with cardiac involvement, ECG may reveal arrhythmia and conduction disturbances.
-A normal ECG, however, does not entirely exclude cardiac sarcoidosis.
+2. Electrocardiography (ECG): In patients with cardiac involvement ECG may reveal arrhythmia and conduction disturbances.
+However, normal ECG does not entirely exclude cardiac sarcoidosis.

 3. Imaging studies: Chest radiographs most frequently reveal bilateral (hilar and paratracheal) lymph node enlargement; after several years lymph node calcifications may develop.
 Parenchymal lesions include nodular changes and reticular nodular changes, as well as upper-lobe volume loss and conglomerate mass formation in end-stage fibrosis.
 Disease staging on the basis of chest radiographs is as follows:

 – Stage 1: Hilar and mediastinal lymph node enlargement.